buildo/avenger/README.md

 Avenger provides 3+ levels of apis:

 - **layer 0** `fetch`: provides an abstraction over asyncronous data retrieval (`fetch`) and operators to compose different fetches together (`composition` and `product`).
 Includes data-dependencies and promise pipelining, and a prescription for api categorization.
 - **layer 1** `fcache`: caching layer on top of `fetch`.
 Caching and batching happens here.
 This layer can be considered similar to [DataLoader](https://github.com/facebook/dataloader), adding more powerful caching strategies.
-You'd use this layer directly in a stateless (server-side) environment, where no long-living cache is handled.
+You'd use this layer directly in a stateless (server-side) environment, where no long-living cache is involved.
 - **layer 2** `query`: extends `fcache` with observable queries.
 On top of this, it provides the CQRS:command channel for mutations and optimistic updates.
 You'd use this layer in a stateful (client) environment, where the app interacts with a long-living cache of remote/async data.
 - **layer** + [react-avenger](https://github.com/buildo/react-avenger): provides helpers to connect an avenger instance to React components in a declarative fashion.
 You'd use this layer in a generic React client